NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

 ## Encrypted Fields

-In NilDB, you can choose whether a field should be stored as **plaintext** or as an **encrypted field**.
+In nilDB, you can choose whether a field should be stored as **plaintext** or as an **encrypted field**.

-- **Plaintext fields** (e.g., `name`) are stored directly in NilDB.
+- **Plaintext fields** (e.g., `name`) are stored directly in nilDB.
 They are useful for non-sensitive data that you may want to query, sort, or display easily.
-- **Encrypted fields** (e.g., `phone`) are automatically encrypted, secret-shared, and split across multiple NilDB nodes.
+- **Encrypted fields** (e.g., `phone`) are automatically encrypted, secret-shared, and split across multiple nilDB nodes.
 These fields cannot be read in their raw form by any single node.

 Here’s the key difference: